ericahhs/ericahhs.github.io/README.md

-##### This is a personal website with a focus on my artwork and creativity
+### This is a personal website with a focus on Erica's artwork and creativity
-## Last Update: 21 May 2021
+##### Last Update: 23 December 2021
-### For more information, connect with me on LinkedIn:
+### For more information, connect with me on LinkedIn!:
 <a href="https://www.linkedin.com/in/erica-hoots/">linkedin.com/in/erica-hoots/</a>

 ## SUMMARY
-Creative and meticulous IT student hoping to support a mission related to space exploration, defense, and/or the intelligence community in the future.
+Creative and meticulous student at George Mason University with experience working with IT/programming scenarios in both the government and private sector through summer internships.
+Seeking challenging roles in development, web design, and/or cybersecurity within the space, defense, and/or intelligence sectors.
 ## EDUCATION
 George Mason University<br> Expected Graduation: December 2022<br> Information Technology (IT)<br>
-*Concentrations*:
-+ Database Technology  & Programming
+&emsp; Concentration in  Database Technology  & Programming
-+ Security<br>

-*Overall GPA: 3.99*<br> Department GPA: 4.0<br>
+*Overall GPA: 3.98*<br>

 ## ARTWORK
 #### Projects